No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: Preliminaries

-Intuitively, $\Df_n(\kappa)$ can be understood as a measures of how many modes of the kernel eigenspectrum are above a threshold $\kappa$, with the sharpness of the measurement increasing with $n$. $\tf_n$ is a similar measure with each mode weighted by the corresponding component of the target function.
+where $n \in \mathbb{N}$.
+Intuitively, $\Df_n(\kappa)$ can be understood as a measure of how many modes of the kernel eigenspectrum are above a threshold $\kappa$, with the sharpness of the measurement increasing with $n$. $\tf_n$ is a similar measure with each mode weighted by the corresponding component of the target function.